What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Discussion

-Our findings have further implications for natural language processing, where systematic generalization is of high interest~\cite{scan,cogs,lakeGeneralizationSystematicityCompositional2018a}.
-Specifically, we show that seeding models with well-structured inputs can improve the generalization capabilities of the learning system.
+Our findings have further implications for machine learning, where systematic generalization beyond the training distribution (out-of-domain) is of high interest~\cite{hupkes2023stateoftheart,hupkes2020compositionality,diera-etal-2023-gencodesearchnet,scan,cogs}.
+Systematic in-domain generalization, as studied here, is a critical prerequisite for systematic out-of-domain generalization.
+Specifically, we show that seeding a learning system with well-structured inputs can improve their ability to systematically generalize to combinations that were not observed during training.
 Even though our study is based on artificial languages, our findings directly pertain to the natural language processing of real-world languages.
-To confirm this prediction, we reanalyzed data from Wu~et~al.~\cite{wuMorphologicalIrregularityCorrelates2019a}, who used the Wug Test~\cite{wugtest} to test language models' ability to predict different forms of unfamiliar words in a wide range of natural languages.
+To confirm this prediction, we re-analyzed data from Wu~et~al.~\cite{wuMorphologicalIrregularityCorrelates2019a}, who used the Wug Test~\cite{wugtest} to test language models' ability to predict different forms of unfamiliar words in a wide range of natural languages.
 Indeed, we find that the Wug Test accuracy negatively correlates with the degree of irregularity of the language (Spearman's $\rho = -0.96$, $p<10^{-15}$; Kendall's $\tau =-0.86, p< 10^{-14}$).
-This strong negative correlation suggests that natural languages with fewer irregularities, \ie more structured natural languages, are indeed easier to learn.
+This strong negative correlation suggests that natural languages with fewer irregularities, \ie, more consistently structured natural languages, are indeed easier to learn for machines.

-Moreover, our results have direct implications for the natural language processing of low-resource languages, \ie languages for which there is only very little training data available.
-Low-resource languages are typically spoken by smaller communities, and cross-linguistic and experimental work shows that such languages typically have less structured languages with more irregularities~\cite{dale_understanding_2012,meir2012influence,bentz_adaptive_2015,raviv2019larger}.
-Since our study predicts that more structured natural languages would be easier to learn than less structured ones, this would result in a double whammy for natural language processing of small communities' languages: Not only is fewer data available for languages spoken by smaller communities but also these languages tend to be harder to learn for machine learning models due to their tendency of having a lower degree of structure.
+Crucially, there is a positive correlation between the degree of linguistic structure and population size~\cite{lupyan2010language,meir_influence_2012,bentz_adaptive_2015,raviv2019larger}, with low-resource languages (\ie, languages spoken by smaller communities for which there is only very little training data available) typically having less structured languages.
+Since our study predicts that such languages are harder to learn for deep neural networks, this results in a double whammy for developing natural language processing systems for small communities' languages -- exacerbating challenges of low-resource language modeling~\cite{aji-etal-2022-one}.
+Interestingly, the benefit of structured input could also explain the importance of highly-structured programming languages in the data mix for training large language models~\cite{aryabumi2024codecodeexploringimpact}.